-The PTSS can request TSPs to prove that they are able to implement the standardised surveillance in accordance with applicable law at their own expense, and instruct them to take technical and organisational measures to remedy deficiencies.
+The PTSS can request that TSPs prove they are able to implement the standardised surveillance in accordance with applicable law at their own expense, and instruct them to take technical and organisational measures to remedy deficiencies.

 4.4 How does the state intercept communications for a particular individual?